will-c137/TG-files/README.md

 `TG-Files` is organized by course, with each course currently including the following folders:

-- `\` Course-related textbooks, exercises, reference books, etc. (placed in the root directory of the subfolder)
+- `\` Course-related exercises, reference books, etc. (No textbooks which is easy to find)
 - `\exams` Course-related exam materials, including past exam papers, etc.

 ## 📝 How to Contribute